 GHK-Cu has an excellent safety profile documented across thousands of studies and decades of research.

 GHK-Cu is a naturally occurring peptide classified as a research compound for injectable use.
 It has an extensive safety record in topical formulations.
-All information presented here reflects published research and should not be construed as medical advice or a treatment recommendation.
+Everything here comes from published research and is not medical advice or a treatment recommendation.

 GHK-Cu is frequently combined with other peptides in anti-aging and recovery research protocols.